-Includes the consulting and legal services of Mr Kieman (\$82,500) during the course of the financial year.
+Includes the consulting and legal services of Mr Kiernan (\$82,500) during the course of the financial year.
 Amounts were billed based on normal market rates for such services and were due and payable under normal payment terms.
 Following the sale of the Zara Project in September 2013, Mr Kelly was no longer an employee of Chalice Gold Mines Limited.

-The fair value of the options is calculated at the date of grant using a Black-Scholes Option-pricing model and allocated to each reporting period eventy over the pair of the date of grant using a trinomial model.
+The fair value of the options is calculated at the date of grant using a Black-Scholes Option-pricing model and allocated to each reporting period evenly over the period from grant date to vesting date.
+The value disclosed is the portion of the fair value of the options allocated to this reporting period.
+The fair value of the performance rights is calculated at the date of grant using a trinomial model.
+In valuing the options and performance rights, market based vesting activity a prinomial model.
 In valuing the options and performance rights, market based vesting conditions have been taken into account.